Step 1

 Post-deployment monitoring and optimization

-1. Analyze the KPIs
+1. Analyze KPIs

-• Are the objectives achieved?
+• Are the objectives being met?

-• Do the features meet the teams’ expectations?
+• Do features meet team expectations?

-• Does the deployed ERP meet all the needs expressed in the scoping phase?
+• Does the ERP deployed meet all the needs expressed in the scoping phase?

 • Do employees know how to make the most of the new tool?

-• Was the agenda respected?
-The budget ?
+• Was the schedule respected?
+The budget?

 2. Limit the number of interruptions

-C) Develop the tool
+C) Developing the tool

 • Objectives aligned with strategy

-• Necessary compliance
+• The need for compliance

 Post-deployment monitoring and optimization 1